250161-wq/Learning_Python_2025/01-variables-and-data-types/README.md

-Module X — [Module Title]
+Module 1 — Variables & Data Types

-This module focuses on [short description of the topic], providing a structured and practical introduction that builds upon previous concepts in the learning path.

-Key Learning Objectives

-By completing this module, I will be able to:

-Objective 1

-Objective 2

-Objective 3

-Additional objectives depending on topic…

-Module File Structure

-X_Notes.py
-Comprehensive explanations and annotated examples covering all essential concepts.

-X_Examples.py
-Executable, scenario-driven examples demonstrating correct and professional usage.

-X_Tasks.py
+This module introduces the foundations of Python.
+Here I learn how Python stores information, how variables work, and how different data types behave when I use them in real code.

+In this module I work on:

+Understanding what a variable is and how to create one.

+Learning how to store numbers, text, and logical values.

+Practicing the most common Python data types:

+int — whole numbers

+float — decimal numbers

+str — text

+bool — True/False

+Collections: list, tuple, dict, set

+Writing clear, readable code with good naming practices.

+Solving exercises that gradually increase in difficulty, from beginner to more realistic and professional-style examples.

+Files included in this module

+Variables_Notes.py
+Detailed explanations of each concept with short, simple examples.

+Variables_Examples.py
+Practical examples that show how variables and data types are used in everyday Python code.

+Variables_Tasks.py
-A progressive set of exercises designed for hands-on practice.
+A collection of exercises for me to solve on my own.
-This file should be completed without reviewing the solutions.

-X_Tasks_Solutions.py
-Official solutions written using clean, professional coding standards.
-Intended for comparison and refinement after solving the tasks.
+Variables_Tasks_Solutions.py
+Clean, well-written solutions that I can compare against my work to improve my coding style.

-Exercise Difficulty Framework (Ranking System)
+Difficulty Levels (Ranking System)

-Exercises are organized into five levels to support incremental skill development:
+The exercises are organized into levels to help me progress step by step:

 Rank 1 – Beginner
-Foundational exercises focused on basic operations and syntax.
+Very simple exercises to get started.

 Rank 2 – Easy
-Slightly more complex tasks combining fundamental concepts.
+Slightly more combined ideas, but still straightforward.

 Rank 3 – Intermediate
-Multi-step exercises requiring structured reasoning.
+Longer problems that require more reasoning.

 Rank 4 – Advanced
-Realistic scenarios and problem patterns commonly found in practical work.
+Exercises similar to what I might find in real projects.

 Rank 5 – Professional
-High-quality tasks emphasizing clarity, organization, and production-style practices.
+More polished and structured code, written in a production-style way.

-Learners may progress through the ranks at their own pace.
+I can move through the ranks at my own pace — no need to complete everything in one session.

+How to study this module

-Recommended Study Workflow
+Recommended order:

-Review conceptual explanations in X_Notes.py.
+Read Variables_Notes.py

+Run and explore Variables_Examples.py

-Execute and analyze the practical samples in X_Examples.py.
+Solve the tasks in Variables_Tasks.py

-Complete all exercises in X_Tasks.py.

-Compare and refine your work using X_Tasks_Solutions.py.
+Review and compare with Variables_Tasks_Solutions.py

+Once I feel confident with everything here, I move on to:

+➡️ 02-loops (the next module in the learning path)